Definition Guide Irish law and best practice

 Your 10-point Fire Warden compliance checklist.

-Tick all ten and you will meet the core requirements of the SHWW (General Application)(Amendment) Regulations 2016 - the Fire Services Acts 1981 and 2003.
-This is the same checklist Fire Authority inspectors use when they visit an Irish workplace.
+Tick all ten and you will meet the core fire safety requirements of the Fire Services Acts 1981 and 2003 and the Safety, Health and Welfare at Work Act 2005.
+This is the kind of checklist inspectors look for when they visit an Irish workplace.

 • 1.
-Risk assessment on file A written Fire Warden risk assessment for every identified task, kept current and reviewed.
+Fire risk assessment on file A written fire risk assessment for the premises, kept current and reviewed when anything changes.

 • 5.
-Fire Warden Training delivered Every employee exposed to risk has completed a Fire Services Acts compliant Fire Warden Course.
+Fire Warden Training delivered Enough staff per area and shift have completed a Fire Services Acts compliant Fire Warden Course.

 • 6.
 Certificates on file Verifiable Fire Warden Certificates kept for Fire Authority inspection - ours are stored online automatically.